FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_ibmi/intro_working_w_files/About_conversion_tables/_index.md

     "title": "Conversion tables ",
     "linkTitle": "Conversion tables",
     "weight": "210"
-}This section describes how to use a conversion table in Transfer CFT <span class="mc-variable Primary.For_OS400 variable">Transfer CFT IBM i</span> in the following sections:
+}This section describes how to use a conversion table in Transfer CFT in the following sections:

 -   Using a conversion table
 -   Configuration sample